LIN3S/WordpressStandard/README.md

 8. [Coding standards library][14] made by LIN3S

 ##Prerequisites
-The above sounds great so, now, to start developing Wordpress project based on this repo, you need the the following
+The above sounds great so, now, to start developing WordPress project based on this repo, you need the the following
 requirements:

 1. [PHP][15] 5.5.9 or higher